 GASB has also issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 This Statement establishes accounting requirements for interest cost incurred before the end of a construction period.
 Such interest cost includes all interest that previously was accounted for in accordance with the requirements of paragraphs 5-22 of Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, which are superseded by this Statement.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a construction period s beginning after December 15, 2019.
+As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
+The Statement was issued in June 2018 to be implemented effective for reporting periods beginning after December 15, 2019.
 Due to the COVID-19 pandemic, GASB issued Statement No. 95 which delayed the implementation dates of certain statements.
-As a result, GASB 89 will be effective for the Fund for reporting periods beginning after December 15, 2020.
-The Fund plans to invoke regulatory accounting under GASB 62 and will continue to capitalize interest as an expense to projects.
+GASB 89 is effective for the Fund for the year ended December 31, 2021.
+The Fund invoked regulatory accounting under GASB 62 effective January 1, 2021, and continues to capitalize interest as a charge to projects.

 Use of estimates - The preparation of the financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect amounts reported in the financial statements.
-Estimates and assumptions are used to record unbilled revenues, allowance for doubtful accounts, accrued sick leave, capitalized interest, depreciation, risk liabilities, post-retirement benefits, pension liability, and other contingencies.
+Estimates and assumptions are used to record unbilled revenues, allowance for doubtful accounts, fair market value of cash and equity in pooled investments, accrued sick leave, capitalized interest, depreciation, risk liabilities, post-retirement benefits, pension liability, and other contingencies.
 Changes in these estimates and assumptions may have a material impact on the financial statements.